openalloc/openalloc.github.io/Content/privacy.md

 ---
-title: FlowAllocator Privacy Policy
+title: OpenAlloc Privacy Policy
 keywords: [privacy, policy]
 robots: [index, anchors]
 anchor: privacy
 description: |
-  FlowAllocator’s Privacy Policy
+  OpenAlloc’s Privacy Policy
 ---

 # Privacy Policy

-The current version of this document can be found at [https://openalloc.github.io/flow/privacy/](https://openalloc.github.io/flow/privacy/).
+The current version of this document can be found at [https://openalloc.github.io/privacy/](https://openalloc.github.io/privacy/).

 At OpenAlloc LLC, we respect your privacy.
 We believe that the less we know about you and your personal financial data, the better; that is why we aim to limit the information we collect to the minimum necessary.